ISC2 CISSP

 Vulnerability and patch management in the CISSP exam

-The purpose of the vulnerability assessment policy is to establish controls and processes to help identify vulnerabilities within the firm's technology infrastructure and information system components that could be exploited by attackers to gain unauthorized access, disrupt business operations and steal or leak sensitive data.
+A vulnerability assessment policy aims to establish controls and processes to help identify vulnerabilities within the firm's technology infrastructure and information system components that attackers can exploit to gain unauthorized access, disrupt business operations and steal or leak sensitive data.

-The purpose of the patch management policy is to identify controls and processes that will provide appropriate protection against threats that could adversely affect the security of the information system or data entrusted to the information system.
+A patch management policy aims to identify controls and processes that will provide appropriate protection against threats that could adversely affect the security of the information system or data entrusted to the information system.
 Effective implementation of these controls will create a consistently configured environment that is secure against known vulnerabilities in the operating system and application software.

 Earn your CISSP, guaranteed!